GPUOpen-Tools/radeon_memory_visualizer/documentation/source/quickstart.rst

 this is done via the Radeon Developer Panel.
 Read the documentation provided with this distribution for information on how to create a memory trace.
-This can be obtained from within the Radeon Developer Panel or from the link on the Radeon Memory Visualizer “Welcome” view.
+This can be obtained from within the Radeon Developer Panel or from the link on the Radeon Memory Visualizer "Welcome" view.
 The documentation is also available online at: http://radeon-developer-panel.readthedocs.io/en/latest/